 Some breadcrumbs recipes start off by saying you need bread that’s at least a day old.
 That’s not true.
 You can use fresh bread to make breadcrumbs, and in fact, that’s the only way I do it because my family will eat every last slice!

 Some breadcrumbs recipes also say to start with stale bread.
 That’s not true either.
 Using stale bread to make breadcrumbs will give you stale breadcrumbs.
-They simple won’t taste good.
+They simply won’t taste good.
+Fresh bread crumbs are so much better!

-How then can you make homemade Italian bread crumbs using whatever bread you happen to have, whether it’s fresh, seasoned or plain?
+How then can you make homemade bread crumbs using whatever bread you happen to have, whether it’s fresh, seasoned, or plain?
 Let me show you.

 First, you need bread.

-Now, you can use whatever bread you have to make homemade breadcrumbs.
-You can use fresh bread, a few days old bread, loaves you’ve pulled frozen from the freezer… whatever you have.
-What you see pictured is leftover slices of baguette from Mr. Crumbs’ birthday party (it was Greek themed, and we had Greek bruschetta).
+You can use any kind of bread you have to make homemade breadcrumbs.
+Fresh bread slices, a few days old bread, hamburger buns, hot dog buns, whole wheat loaves you’ve pulled frozen from the freezer… it all works.
+What you see pictured is leftover slices of baguette from Mr. Crumbs’ birthday party (it was Greek-themed, and we had Greek bruschetta).

 Personally, I keep every last ounce of bread we have in a freezer-safe gallon bag in the freezer.
-Anytime I have a stray slice, a biscuit or a single homemade hamburger bun leftover, it goes into the bag.
-Even homemade tortillas and not quite fresh English muffins get tossed in there!
+Anytime I have a stray slice (rare!), a Biscuit, or a single Homemade Hamburger Bun left over, it goes into the plastic bag.
+Even Homemade Tortillas and not-quite-fresh English muffins get tossed in there!

 If you have older bread that isn’t as soft as freshly baked bread, you might not have to toast it at all.